AliceWonderMiscreations/libbitcoin-RPM/sources/README.md

 URL listed in the RPM spec file.

-No sources for LibreOffice are in this directory, those must be retrieved from the Fedora Rawhise source RPM.
+No sources for LibreOffice are in this directory, those must be retrieved from the Fedora Rawhide source RPM.